dloscutoff/hbl/docs/thimble-builtins.md

 ### `get-locals`

 Takes no arguments and returns the list of all arguments passed to the current function. `(get-locals)` is equivalent to the magic value `arglist`.

+### `get-next`

+Takes one optional argument, an integer N, and returns the contents of the Nth line after the current function's line.
+If N is omitted, returns the contents of the line directly below the current function's line. `(get-next)` is equivalent to the magic value `next`.

 ### `get-prev`